 Apple Music Web Player: Its Essential Features

-If you are a loyal Apple Music user or have used Apple Music before, you may be attracted by the simple and pure white pages of Apple Music.
-In fact, the page design of the Apple Music web player is basically the same as the software version, with only slight differences in details.
+If you are a loyal Apple Music user or have used Apple Music before, you may find the page design of the Apple Music web player is basically the same as the software version, with only slight differences in details.
+This part will simply introduce the essential features to help you learn more about the Apple Music web player.

 Interface and Tabs